Family court

-Family courts were originally created to be a Court of Equity convened to decide matters and make orders in relation to family law, including custody of children, and could disregard certain legal requirements as long as the petitioner/plaintiff came into court with "clean hands" and the request was reasonable, "quantum meruit".
+Family courts were created in the 20th century to be a Court of Equity convened to decide matters and make orders in relation to family law, including child support, and could disregard certain legal requirements as long as the petitioner/plaintiff came into court with "clean hands" and the request was reasonable, "quantum meruit".
 Changes in laws and rules have made this distinction superfluous.

-Family courts hear all cases that relate to familial and domestic relationships.
+In some jurisdictions, family courts hear all cases that relate to familial and domestic relationships.
 Each US state and each country has a different system utilized to address family law cases including decisions regarding divorce cases.

 Family courts have been accused of sentencing disparity both discriminating against women and discriminating against men.